 The Savannah District U.S. Army Corps of Engineers’ Hartwell Lake Office and the Lake Hartwell Association (LHA) invite local residents, scout groups, civic clubs, and other potential volunteers to join year-round efforts in maintaining a clean and inviting environment for all lake visitors.
 As always, your help is needed!
 Volunteers from scout groups, civic clubs, local residents, businesses, family units and friends of the lake are needed to pick up litter and other non-natural debris on and around Hartwell Lake.

-Potential volunteers can sign up and/or obtain a list of adoptable areas by contacting Dale Bowen at 888-893-0678, ext.
-348 or at email@example.com
+Potential volunteers can sign up and/or obtain a list of adoptable areas by contacting Park Ranger Scott Lusk at 888-893-0678, ext.
+0305# or at firstname.lastname@example.org

 Please address mail as: